Internships and Careers

-- Near the end of the semester you submit your research to your faculty supervisor, who will evaluate this work, speak to the on-site supervisor, and assigns a letter grade (internships may also be graded pass/fail; see Academic Support for more information).
+- Near the end of the semester you submit documentation of your internship to your faculty supervisor, who will evaluate this work, speak to the on-site supervisor, and assigns a letter grade (internships may also be graded pass/fail; see Academic Support for more information).

 Where to look for an Internship that interests you:

 Internships can be in any non-clerical position with some historical research component.
 All internships must be unpaid and approved by a faculty adviser.
 Some good places to look for possible internship projects are:

 Institutional websites often post current internship projects and research needs.
 Consult the websites of the area museums listed below.

 The Gwen M. Greene Career & Internship Center can help you with national internships.
 Ask to see the academic year internship binders for more ideas on local agencies willing to sponsor internship projects.

 Find your own!
 Internships can be negotiated with many other agencies as well.
 Speak to a faculty member to see if it could qualify as a Public History Internship.

 For current Public History internships being offered locally, please visit the following links: